paulbrichta/sql-challenge/README.md

 ### Data Engineering
 1. Use the provided information to create a table schema for each of the six CSV files.
 Be sure to do the following:

-&nbsp;&nbsp;&nbsp;&nbsp;- Remember to specify the data types, primary keys, foreign keys, and other constraints.
+&nbsp;&nbsp;- Remember to specify the data types, primary keys, foreign keys, and other constraints.

-&nbsp;&nbsp;&nbsp;&nbsp;- For the primary keys, verify that the column is unique.
+&nbsp;&nbsp;- For the primary keys, verify that the column is unique.
 Otherwise, create a composite key, which takes two primary keys to uniquely identify a row.

-&nbsp;&nbsp;&nbsp;&nbsp;- Be sure to create the tables in the correct order to handle the foreign keys.
+&nbsp;&nbsp;- Be sure to create the tables in the correct order to handle the foreign keys.

 2. Import each CSV file into its corresponding SQL table.